 Lee alerted The History Detectives who ran an episode about the find in June 2006.
 He then lectured on the posters at the 2007 Magic Collectors Convention (above) where he sold one to a private collector.
 Lee still owns the other.

 But there's more.
 Tom Rozoff at the Magic Collector's Corner Facebook group alerted me to a similar find from around 1982.
-In this case three window cards were discovered in a house being demolished in Wisconsin.
-These cards are the same as the ones recently found in Rhode Island (with the Sept.
+In this case four window cards were discovered in a house being demolished in Wisconsin.
+These cards are the same as the ones recently found in Rhode Island (all with the Sept.
 20 date).
-Below is a page from a magic catalog selling the cards for $150 and $250.
+Below is a page from a magic catalog selling the cards for between $100 and $250.
 If only!
-I don't know where these are today.

 I've also long heard that a cache of Houdini silent movie posters were found in the walls of 278, but I've never been able to confirm the story.
 (Maybe someone here can?)
 Unfortunately, no posters were found during the current renovation.